camarman/FFLocker/README.md

 FFLocker uses AES encryption.
 You can either create a password with 16, 24, and 32 characters (which corresponds to 128, 192, and 256 bits, respectively) or generate a random password with the help of the `secrets.choice`.

-After you lock the FF, the program will change the binary data and overwrite it.
-To read/open the encrypted FF, you have to enter the password.
+After you lock the file/folder, the program will change the binary data and overwrite it.
+To read/open the encrypted file/folder, you have to enter the password.

-I have written the program in such a way that when you decrypt the FF, a new FF will be created as a precaution against entering the wrong password.
-And at the end of the decryption process, you can permanently delete the encrypted FF via a single command (see the **WARNING** section).
+I have written the program in such a way that when you decrypt the file/folder, a new file/folder will be created as a precaution against entering the wrong password.
+At the end of the decryption process, you can permanently delete the encrypted file/folder via a single command (see the **WARNING** subsection).

-Additionally, every file and folder receives `.enc` and `ENC` extensions after the encryption process.
+Additionally, every file and folder receives `.enc` and `ENC` extensions at the end of the encryption process.
 If your pathname does not contain these extensions, the decryption process does not begin.
-Similarly, you cannot encrypt the FF if it has a `.enc` or `ENC` extension.
+Similarly, you cannot encrypt the file/folder if it has a `.enc` or `ENC` extension.

 >### WARNING
 >
->Even if your password is wrong, the program will decrypt the FF and produce a result *if it has a sufficient number of characters (bytes)*.
-In this case, be careful about deleting the encrypted FF since the decrypted one will be unreadable due to the wrong password.
-As for advice, always open and read the decrypted FF before you delete the encrypted one.
+>Even if your password is wrong, the program will decrypt the file/folder and produce a result *if it has a sufficient number of characters (bytes)*.
+In this case, be careful about deleting the encrypted file/folder since the decrypted one will be unreadable due to the wrong password.
+As for advice, always open and read the decrypted file/folder before you delete the encrypted one.

 ## Installation